First midwife appointment

 - How do I go about booking antenatal classes?

-- What sorts of foods should I be eating and what foods should I avoid?
+- What foods should I be eating and what foods should I avoid?

 - What sort of exercise should I take?

-- What are the facilities of the hospital you’ll be attending?
+- What are the facilities like at the hospital I’ll be attending?

 How many midwife appointments will you get?

-During a first pregnancy it’s typical to have around ten appointments with your midwife.
+If this is your first pregnancy, it’s typical to have around 10 appointments with your midwife.
 These will become more frequent towards the end of your pregnancy.
-The exact scheduling and number will vary from area to area and will also depend on whether you are having a high or low risk pregnancy.
+The exact number and timings will vary from place to place and will also depend on whether your pregnancy is high or low-risk.

 Remember, if something is worrying you, there’s no need to wait for your next appointment.
-Your midwife will give you a contact number (usually for your local maternity unit) that you can call 24/7 for help.
+Your midwife will give you a contact number (usually for your local maternity unit) that you can call anytime, 24/7, for help.